Janelle Johnson: Personal life

 Johnson met her Trieste-born Slovene husband, George Dolenz, while performing in a stage play called Return Engagement, but largely gave up acting after their marriage.

-The couple had four children: Micky, the eldest, born in 1945, and three daughters.
+The couple had four children: Micky, the eldest, and three daughters.
 After Dolenz's death in 1963, she married, on April 23, 1965, Robert Leroy Schmitz, a minister of religion who was the officiant at the 1968 wedding of Micky Dolenz and Samantha Juste.
 Schmitz, who also used the surname Scott, died in 1985.

 Johnson died of cancer in Los Gatos, California, on her 72nd birthday.